-The British Egyptian Society, the Council for British Research in the Levant, and the London Middle East Institute SOAS University of London will be holding a conference to mark the centenary of the Egyptian independence movement in 1919 which led to the recognition of Egyptian sovereignty in 1922, an Egyptian constitution in 1923, and Saad Zaghloul’s appointment as the first prime minister of a government elected by suffrage in 1924.
+The Egyptian independence movement in 1919 led to the recognition of Egyptian sovereignty in 1922, an Egyptian constitution in 1923, and Saad Zaghloul’s appointment as the first prime minister of a government elected by suffrage in 1924.
+To mark the centenary of the revolution, the British Egyptian Society (BES), the Council for British Research in the Levant (CBRL) and the London Middle East Institute (LMEI) at SOAS University of London are holding a conference on 27-28 March 2019.

 The conference will include presentations by Egyptian and international historians and commentators on the causes and events of the revolution and on themes which may include: